mseelye/chipdisk-nac-vol.1/chipdisk_internals.en.rst

                                 ; D000-DFFF: IO (VIC,SID,CIA)
                                 ; E000-FFFF: RAM

-        lda #$34                ; Used by the Chipdisk when it decompresses sta $01                 ; 0000-9FFF: RAM
+        lda #$34                ; Used by Chipdisk when it decompresses sta $01                 ; 0000-9FFF: RAM
                                 ; A000-BFFF: RAM
                                 ; C000-CFFF: RAM
                                 ; D000-DFFF: RAM
                                 ; E000-FFFF: RAM

 There are several possible combinations.
-Go here for more info `<http://unusedino.de/ec64/technical/aay/c64/zp01.htm>`__
+Go here for `more info <http://unusedino.de/ec64/technical/aay/c64/zp01.htm>`__

 The other thing, is that the VIC (the *GPU*) needs the RAM as well.
 If we want to draw a bitmap graphic, we put the graphic in RAM and